 Examples of some of our volunteer activities are:

 Perhaps some of these projects interest you, but you want more information before you make a commitment.
 Visit our Activities & Projects page for a list of the contact persons for each of our projects.

 - We have two groups who work at the Channel One Food Bank.
 One group goes on Tuesday mornings and one on Thursday mornings.

 - A group goes to a local Nursing Home once each month and conducts a Bingo Game for the residents, and provides $10.00 in quarters for prizes.

-- Some members volunteer for Meals on Wheels deliveries, Library Hosts, Mayo Clinic Volunteers, Elder Network, and our own Young Children Priority One Programs including the Kids in Need Program.
+- Some members volunteer as Mayo Clinic Volunteers, and with our own Young Children Priority One Programs including the Reasons to Write pen pals program.

 - Bicycle repair is an on-going project that provides bikes for the Christmas Anonymous organization.

 - Each year Christmas Anonymous sets up a "store" at Christ United Methodist Church to help meet the needs for gifts and food for the needy.
 We join with other clubs in a three part effort to help them Move in, Move out, and Clean up afterwards.

 - Other annual activities include participation in Rochesterfest, the Elks Clothing drive for the Hastings Veterans Home, a full day of bell ringing for the Salvation Army Christmas Kettle Drive, and our own Peanut Days fund raiser.

 - There are other annual projects where all the Rochester Kiwanis Clubs and Key Clubs join together for common projects such as the Kiwanis Hockey Festival.